top of page

 At Christmas time in Florida, it is too hot for hot chocolate.
 My cookies never look as gorgeous as those from a bakery.
 Our calendar gets so full that it is hard to relax and enjoy.
 Oh, that Christmas present you thought they would love, they look at it with a partial smile and toss it in the pile with the rest, and then play with the box it came in.

 Don't get me started on the meal.
 Yeah, it's the roll and the dessert that they eat.
 The gingerbread house is falling apart because the icing isn't strong enough to hold up the sides and it looks like there was a candy explosion in my kitchen.
 The surprising, though not really, is that there is always fighting and complaining.
-Sometimes we leave the season feeling empty.

 Maybe that is what you really pictured when I was describing my expectations, because if we are really honest, we know that it isn't going to go perfectly or even exactly like we thought it would.
+Somehow we can still get disappointed and upset when they turn out differently than we expected.

 So how do we navigate this Christmas season so that we aren’t left feeling disappointed, exhausted, and unfulfilled?